Importance of being a Governor

 - challenging and holding the headteacher to account

-- monitor the implementation of policies developed in consultation with the school team.
+- monitoring the implementation of policies developed in consultation with the school team.

 Sometimes the governing body is referred to as the critical friend of the school.
 It is a strategic role.
 Governors are not involved in the day to day running of the school: that is the responsibility of the headteacher.

 In our voluntary aided school, the governing body is the employer of the staff team.

 Your school's governing body is a body corporate made up of individuals who together have a significant impact on the lives of their employees, pupils and the wider community.

-Governors w must behave individually and collectively in a trustworthy manner.
+Governors must behave individually and collectively in a trustworthy manner.

 Should you wish to get in touch with myself [or any Governor] you may contact them, in the first instance, via the school office.

 Chair of Governors